codexgigassys/codex-backend/README.md

 ## Development
 Wanna contribute?
 CodexGigas is an open, BSD-licensed, collaborative development effort that heavily relies on contributions from the whole community.
-We welcome tickets, pull requests, feature suggestions.
+We welcome tickets, pull requests, feature suggestions and bug fixing.

-When develping new modules or patches, please try to comply to the general code style that we try to maintain across the project.
-When introducing new features or fixing significant bugs, please also include some concise information and possibly also introduce comprehensive documentation in our guide.
+When developing new modules or patches, please try to comply to the general code style that we try to maintain across the project.
+When introducing new features or fixing significant bugs, please also include a summary and possibly also introduce comprehensive documentation in our guide.
 If you want to debug the app it will be easier starting it as:
 ```
 sudo docker-compose --service-ports --rm api
 ```
 This way the app does not run in the background and you can use ```embed()``` from [IPython](https://en.wikipedia.org/wiki/IPython)

 Codex extracts the file metadata via plugins.
-Each plugin recieves a file and returns a python dictionary that is saved in MongoDB.
+Each plugin receives a file and returns a python dictionary that is saved in MongoDB.
 Plugins are located in ```src/PlugIns```.
-To add a new Plugin for Windows executables create a file in ```src/PlugIns/PE/``` and add the plugin name in ```Prosessors/PEProcessor.py``` and ```PlugIns/PE/__init__.py```.
+To add a new plugin for Windows executables create a file in ```src/PlugIns/PE/``` and add the plugin name in ```Prosessors/PEProcessor.py``` and ```PlugIns/PE/__init__.py```.

 ## Codex Thanks
-We would like to thanks the authors of these tools, coming from other projects:
+We would like to thanks the authors of the following tools, coming from other projects:

 #### Projects
 * yarGen (Florian Roth)            https://github.com/Neo23x0/yarGen